saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unreal/setup.md

   1. In the Server Address field under Backtrace client configuration, paste the server address in the following format: `https://submit.backtrace.io/<subdomain-name>/<submission-token>/json`.

-## Step 4: Throw an Exception
+## Step 4: Verify the Setup

 At this point, you've installed and setup the Backtrace client to automatically capture crashes and exceptions in your Unity game or app.

-To test the integration, use a try/catch block to throw an exception and start sending reports.
+To test the integration, use a try / catch block to throw an exception and start sending reports.

  ```csharp
   //Read from manager BacktraceClient instance